★ God Is Not Dead ★ Of God and Atheisms ★ A Lighthouse in a Storm ★

 The intangible is as real as the tangible.
 The beliefs of others are as real as the chair I’m sitting in.
 The intangible extends to metaphysical concepts beyond those based on information processed by conscious, physical beings.
 There is consciousness everywhere; everything is connected.
 And there are intangible metaphysical artifacts pervading space and time.
 They might be metaphysical and thus, invisible and intangible, but the effects on our lives are very real.

 Some of these will never change – and it could be argued that any which are not perminant can be summarily & totally defined in terms of those that are permanent.
 Math is such a universal, metaphysical object, which cannot ever change by its nature and from which all other things can be defined.
-Therefore, they are timeless.
+Therefore, these objects that cannot be changed are timeless.
 Our inescapable fates are defined in terms of the intangible and nothing can escape it’s reach.

 Unfortunately, many scientists, despite their intelligence or intent to search for truth, completely disregard the metaphysical, as their model of reality begins in the material.
 They view humanity as basically wetware with neurotransmitters marking state in chemical software writtin in a genetic programming language.